Go to Bartiesworld home page contribute a picture

 Tracked Hovercraft

 From the early days of hovercraft, the use of the technology for tracked trains was considered.
-Much testing was done world-wide (especially in France where a full size track was established).
-In the UK, initial experimentation was undertaken by HDL/NPL and a model was demonstrated at Hovershow '66.
+Much research was done world-wide (especially in France where a full size track was established).

-Early hovertrain model Early model of tracked Hovercraft
+Left: Early concept model of tracked Hovercraft

-Hovertrain rig at Hythe An experimental Tracked Hovercraft rig at Hythe (1960's)
+Right: An experimental Tracked Hovercraft rig at Hythe (1960's)

 Other hovercraft websites: